LinkedIn Outbound Sales: Make The Most Out Of It With These Proven Techniques

 Gijo Matthew’s profile is a good example that takes all the tips provided above into account:

-So, focus on becoming a relevant voice that your target audience trusts.
-Two effective ways to do this are: to post relevant content and join LinkedIn groups.
+Focus on becoming a relevant voice that your target audience trusts.
+Two effective ways to do this are to post relevant content and join LinkedIn groups.

 Posting relevant content